GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/environmental-stewardship/visualizations.md

 A visualization of connections between the Environmental Stewardship Framework and other governance frameworks:

 - Grid showing framework intersections
-- Highlighted integration points with Nested Sovereignty, TGIF, and other frameworks
+- Highlighted integration points with Nested Economies, TGIF, and other frameworks
 - Tool connections across frameworks
 - Governance overlap zones
 - Implementation synergy opportunities